nicolecap77/13C_BrainMets_NABP/README.md

 - DependentVariable_MELR_Summary.csv reports the mixed effects linear regression (MELR) results of the optimal model selected by in the model selection process.

-- DependentVariable_MELR_EMM.csv reports the estimated marginal means from the mixed effects linear regression chosen in DependentVariable_MELR_Summary.csv.
-It reports the estimated different in dependent variable between patients and controls in the emmean or response column. emmean columns reflect dependent variables that have been log transformed while response columns reflect dependent variables that have not been transformed.
+- DependentVariable_MELR_EMM.csv reports the estimated marginal mean value of the dependent variable between patients and controls after accounting for other independent variables using the mixed effects linear regression chosen in DependentVariable_MELR_Summary.csv.

--  DependentVariable_MELR_EMM_t-test.csv reports t-tests to assess the difference in dependent viarables between patients and controls in each brain region.
+-  DependentVariable_MELR_EMM_t-test.csv reports the estimated difference in dependent variable between patients and controls in the emmean or response column. emmean columns reflect dependent variables that have been log transformed while response columns reflect dependent variables that have not been transformed.

--  DependentVariable_lobes_tukey.csv
+-  DependentVariable_lobes_tukey.csv reports tukey HSD tests between estimated marginal mean of dependent variable grouped by brain lobe.

 #### A Note on Notation:
 - SegID = segmentation ID = SLANT brain region ID number